V-Sekai/manuals/docs/decisions/20210811-game-workflow-membrane.md

-### Proposal Title

-Membrane Framework to Process Game Workflows
+# Membrane Framework to Process Game Workflows

 ### Context and Problem Statement